 - Payable holidays are offered as the difference between taken and paid holiday information on the payslip.
 The value formed in the column may therefore differ from the value in the "Taken holidays" column.

-- Unpaid holidays from different holiday years are interpreted according to the Holiday pay debt list, with all paid holidays considered used from oldest to newest.
+- Note that unpaid holidays from different holiday years are interpreted according to the Holiday pay debt list, with all paid holidays considered used from oldest to newest.

 Payable holiday bonus days

-- Payable holiday bonus days are offered as the difference between taken and paid holiday information on the payslip.
-The value formed in the column may therefore differ from the values in previous columns.
+- Note that payable holiday bonus days are offered as the difference between taken and paid holiday information on the payslip.

-- Payable holiday bonus days can be defined separately according to the company's practices
+- Define payable holiday bonus days separately according to the company's practices.

-- From the "Arrow," you can select "Setting payable holiday bonus days"
+- Select "Arrow" "Setting payable holiday bonus days".

-- Holiday bonus days are paid up to the number of unpaid holiday bonus days of the employee.
+- Pay holiday bonus days up to the number of unpaid holiday bonus days of the employee.
 If you set a larger number to be paid, the employee will be paid according to the days accrued.

-The default setting for paying holiday bonus days can be edited from the salary model settings, whether holiday bonuses should be paid according to used holiday days.
+Edit the default setting for paying holiday bonus days from the salary model settings:

 Payroll > Payroll > Salary model management > Select salary model > Holiday settings tab